 It’s no secret that substance abuse is a major epidemic in society today.
 There is no right or wrong time to begin discussing the consequences of drug and alcohol abuse with your children.
-Handling the substance abuse crisis begins with prevention.
+Handling the substance abuse crisis begins with prevention by talking to your kids about drugs.
 Here are some tips on how and when to discuss substance abuse issues with your kids.

-First and foremost, it is vital that you maintain open lines of communication with your children.
+First and foremost, you must maintain open lines of communication with your children.
 Initiating an open dialogue about substance abuse is the most important way for your kids to learn about drugs and alcohol as well as the harm they cause.
-Maintaining consistent conversations on the matter will reinforce how important the subject is to you.
+Talking openly to your kids and maintaining consistent conversations on the matter will reinforce how important the subject is to you.

 Educate Your Child

-When our children are young, our opinions of what is “good” or “bad” are very important.
+When our children are young, our opinions of “good” or “bad” are critical.
 More often than not, our children begin to develop a moral code based on what we teach them.
 We can begin educating our children – at a young age – by explaining which things cause harm and which things are good for their bodies.
 You can also explain how important it is to keep their bodies healthy because their bodies help them go wherever they need to go.

 As your child gets older you can begin by explaining which things are good for their bodies and what things may make them sick.
 You can explain how illicit substances or excessive alcohol consumption can be extremely dangerous to them and others around them.